 - The kitchen scraps and yard clippings are greens and need to be covered with a layer of browns to discourage flies from laying eggs.

 - If possible, turn the pile periodically to expose all parts to air and to mix the material.
 If the pile seems dry, add water when turning.

-- Fast (hot) composting occurs when the initial volume of the pile is about 1 cubic yard (3'×3'×3') or more and the pile contains an adequate amount of high nitrogen organic matter.
+- Fast (hot) composting occurs when the initial volume of the pile is about 1 cubic yard (3 feet by 3 feet by 3 feet) or more and the pile contains an adequate amount of high-nitrogen organic matter.

 - Equal amounts of greens and browns are coarsely chopped or shredded and mixed together, adding adequate water.

 - After a few days check the temperature in the middle of the pile either with a compost thermometer or by touch.
 Consistent high temperatures (135º F) in the pile may kill pathogens and weed seeds.